Planning to visit Rome in 3 days? Check out our guide to the most beautiful places to visit in Rome.

 The Trevi Fountain symbolises the abundance and health that water brings.
 The background of the statue is the Palazzo Poli, which today houses the National Institute of Graphic Arts.

 From the Trevi Fountain, continue to the Spanish Steps, which are about a 10-minute walk through the winding Roman streets, where you’ll get lost in no time.
-But you’ll lose beautifully.
-You discover unknown places, corners, squares, churches and encounter the real Roman life in the morning hours.
+But you’ll get lost beautifully.
+You will discover unknown places, corners, squares, churches and encounter the real life of the Romans in the morning.

 The Spanish Steps are one of the most famous stairs.
 And the widest staircase in Europe.
 For the first time, they didn’t leave such a strong impression on us, which was probably due to the vendors running up the stairs.
 The second time, however, we soaked up the atmosphere much better.

 The Spanish Steps have an irregular butterfly shape and date from the 18th century. century.
-Are you looking for some deeper symbolism like the Trevi Fountain?
-Then I guess I’ll disappoint you.
+Looking for some deeper symbolism like the Trevi Fountain?
+Then you’re probably going to be disappointed.
 The Spanish Steps were built for one purpose – to connect the local church with the square below.
-They take their name from the Spanish Embassy, which was located here from the 16th century. century.
+They take their name from the Spanish Embassy, which was based here from the 16th century. century.

 You can admire the Baroque Barcaccia fountain just below the stairs.